xthemadgenius/btcrec-cli/docs/GPU_Acceleration.md

 ## PyOpenCL Installation for Linux

 **Usage with Ubuntu 20.04**
-1. Install the Nvidia binary driver for your system.
-(In Ubuntu this is straight forward and explained here: https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia#NVIDIA_driver_from_the_Ubuntu_repositories the 440 version of the driver metapack was tested and works fine)
+1. For NVidia GPUs, install the Nvidia binary driver for your system.
+(In Ubuntu this is straight forward and explained here: https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia#NVIDIA_driver_from_the_Ubuntu_repositories the 440 version of the driver metapack was tested and works fine) - I don't have a current AMD system to test with, but this should work fine as long as you have the AMD drivers installed...
 2. Install the pyOpenCL library for your system.